GigaTables/gigatables/README.md

 ```
 Ensure that the field is in *fields: [* option.

-What types of fields I can use in editor?
+**What types of fields I can use in editor? **

 Any, really - You can use any types, they are already embedded, but responsibility of supported ones (in different Browsers)
 is on Your side.

-Can I choose more then one row?
+**Can I choose more then one row?**

 Yes, U can even choose not only the bunch of rows, but several bunches and some between them, by manipulating with:
-Ctrl+Left click (one anywhere) and Shift+Left click (several).
+Ctrl+Left click (one row anywhere) and Shift+Left click (several rows).

+**Can I sort columns content?**

+Defenitelly, also it is simple enough to sort them jointly.

+**What does search field mean?**

+The main search field above (default state U can make it visible in the bottom) is useful for searching through all columns.